Cognitive Scientist, Computer Scientist

 I have done a lot of work on how to implement such mechanisms in artificial cognitive architectures that can for example control robots, but they could also be useful for more isolated applications like guessing or coming up with likely and reasonable continuations to partial input.
 For example, software that can come up with and play reasonable continuations when receiving the initial part of a melody, or software that can guess likely or reasonable completions of initial parts of a sentence or a text.

 Some Related Publications

-Buonamente, M., Dindo, H., Chella, A. and Johnsson, M. (Forthcoming).
+Buonamente, M., Dindo, H., Chella, A. and Johnsson, M. (2018).
 Simulating Music with Associative Self-Organizing Maps.
-Accepted for publication in the Journal of Biologically Inspired Cognitive Architectures.
+Journal of Biologically Inspired Cognitive Architectures.